sumanbdev/ExpressedRealms/Readme.md

 DB_USER=
 DB_PASSWORD=

 # This is predefined with the mkcert command.
-Keep the same
+DO NOT modify this
 CERTIFICATE_PASSWORD=changeit
 ```